tensorlayer/HyperPose/docs/markdown/tutorial/training.md

       User define their own dataset class to take over the whole dataset generation pipeline.

-  - Custome model
+  - Customized model

       User define thier own model class to take over the model forwarding and loss calculation procedure.

-  - Custome pipeline
+  - Customized pipeline

       User use the provided pre-processors, post-processors and visualizers to assemble their own training or evalution pipeline.

 ## Integrated pipeline
-Hyperpose provides integrated train, evaluate and test pipeline with various High-level APIs for user to fast adapt the existing pose estimation algorithms for their specific usage scenario.
+HyperPose integrates training, evaluating and testing pipeline with various High-level APIs for quickly adapting the existing pose estimation algorithms for their customized usage scenarios.

 The whole procedure can be devided into two parts:

-**In the first part**, users use the **set** APIs of the **Config** module to set up the components of the pipeline.
+**In the first part**, users use the `set` APIs of the **Config** module to set up the components of the pipeline.
 User can set up from the general settings such as algorithm type, network architecture and dataset type, to the detailed settings including training batch size, save interval and learning rate etc.

-**In the second part**, users use the **get** APIs of the **Model** module and the **Dataset** module to assemble the system.
+**In the second part**, users use the `get` APIs of the **Model** module and the **Dataset** module to assemble the system.
 After the configuration is finished, user could get a *config* object containing all the configuration.
-Pass the *config* object to the **get** APIs, users get the configured model, dataset, and the train or evaluate pipeline.
+Pass the *config* object to the `get` APIs, users get the configured model, dataset, and the train or evaluate pipeline.

-The critical **set** APIs are below: (**necessary**)
+The critical `set` APIs are below: (**necessary**)

 - **Config.set_model_name**

-  Recieve a string, which is used as the name for identifing the current model.
+  Receive a string, which is used to uniquely identify the model with a name(string).

   Model name is important as all the files generated during train, evaluate and test procedure of the specific model will be stored at **./save_dir/${MODEL_NAME}** directory.